LuisS96/Redes_de_Computadoras/proyecto_final/README.md

 /dev/mapper/ns1--vg-root [/]: user quotas turned on
 ```

-The FTP service is complete!
+The FTP server installation and configuration is complete!

 ### Video Streaming Server
 #### Theory